jonathanvanschenck/transformer3d/README.md

 # TODO
  - Finish commenting the pinhole camera module
- - Consider removing `.orient` from the transform module, and making it exclusively a UnitQuaterion method
+ - Consider removing `.transform_quat` from the transform module, since is is pretty niche
+ - Should in place transformations return the mutated object, or `undefined`? c.f. `Euclidean.transform_vec_ip`
  - Should the quaternion module just be a separate npm pacakge?